RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 We can also create hash functions for character-based items such as strings.
-The word “cat” can be thought of as a sequence of ordinal values.
+For example, the word *cat* can be thought of as a sequence of ordinal values.

 ::